Saving money

 Traditional savings accounts

-A traditional savings account is the most flexible and common form of savings account.
-It allows you to earn a little interest on your deposits and is likely to have the least restrictions on what you can do with the account.
-However, the interest you can earn in a traditional savings account is usually not meaningful.
-One of the advantages to a basic savings account is that you can open more than one of them without extra fees.
+A traditional savings account are the most flexible and common.
+They allow you to earn a little interest on your deposits and are likely to have the least restrictions on what you can do with them.
+However, the interest you can earn is usually not meaningful.
+One of the advantages is that you can often open more than one of them without extra fees.
 This can allow you to manage your savings goals with more precision.

 High-yield savings accounts (HYSA)

-A high-yield savings account looks a lot like a traditional savings account but pays out a much higher interest rate on the money in the account.
-These accounts might have a few more restrictions like minimum account balances or withdrawal limits, or the interest paid may be dependent on the amount of money in the account.
+A high-yield savings account looks a lot like a traditional one but pays out a much higher interest rate.
+These might have a few more restrictions like minimum account balances or withdrawal limits.
+The interest paid may be dependent on the amount of money in the account.
 High-yield savings accounts are typically offered by online-only banks.
-For more detail about high-yield savings accounts, click here.
+For more detail about them, click here.

 Money market accounts (MMA)

 Also called a money market deposit account, a money market account is an interest bearing account that boasts a significantly higher interest payout than a traditional savings account.
-Money market accounts also provide some services that traditional savings accounts don’t offer, like the ability to write checks from the account or have a debit card.
-However, they also come with more restrictions than a traditional savings account, like a required minimum balance and restrictions on the number of transactions.
+Money market accounts also provide some services that traditional savings accounts don’t offer, like the ability to write checks or have a debit card.
+However, they also come with more restrictions, like a required minimum balance and limits on the number of transactions.
 For more detail about money market accounts, click here.

 Certificates of deposit (CD)